 Ian Patterson, MA, PhD.
-Fellow in English, Librarian and Keeper of the Old Library.
+Life Fellow in English.

 I supervise for both parts of the English Tripos.
 I teach Practical Criticism, literature from 1870 to the present, dissertations on all sorts of twentieth-century topics, and Part II optional papers in Lyric, Contemporary Writing and Modernism and the Short Story.